lineartimer/WebAppStarterPack/doc/notes.md

 ### Different DB providers

-To add an additional (e.g. Sqlite) database context to the project:
+To add an additional database context (e.g. Sqlite) to the project:
-- Create the database and put data in it (e.g. with DB Browser for Sqlite)
+- Create the database and seed it with data (e.g. with DB Browser for Sqlite)
 - The changes made in DB Browser for Sqlite need to be saved (it doesn't save changes automatically)
 - Install the Microsoft.EntityFrameworkCore.Sqlite package
 - Instead of using SqlServer use Sqlite: